13.1 History of CAC-A

 Stephanie Oostman

-In 1948 a local Washingtonian named Myron Stepath added compressed air to the carbon arc process (Arcair, 2010).
-The streams of high-pressurized compressed air act as a blower to push the molten dross, sparks, and material to be removed, away from the cutting area.
-This not only was more efficient but allowed the workers to increase their speed and expand the process to flat positions as well.
-The process then became known as air arc cutting (aac).
-AAC required two workers, one to operate the carbon arc, and the other to operate the compressed air needed to blow away the molten metal.
+In 1948, Myron Stepath added compressed air to the process (Arcair, 2010).
+The streams of high-pressurized compressed air act as a blower to push the molten dross, sparks, and material away from the cutting area.
+This not only was more efficient, but it also allowed the workers to increase their speed and use the process in flat positions as well.
+The process then became known as air arc cutting (AAC).
+AAC required two workers: one to operate the carbon arc and the other to operate the compressed air needed to blow away the molten metal.

-In 1956 the process was then refined even further with the development of the electrode holder we use today (Arcair, n.d.).
-This development brought the compressed air stream into an easy to use handheld electrode holder, eliminating the need for two people for the job.
+The process was then refined even further in 1956 with the development of the electrode holder we use today (Arcair, n.d.).
+This development brought the compressed air stream into an easy-to-use, handheld electrode holder, eliminating the need for two people for the job.
+CAC-A was born.

-Carbon Arc is an electric arc process where the heat generated from the arc of a carbon electrode melts the base metal it comes in contact with.
-Carbon arc welding is one of the oldest versions of welding, and in its day was called atomic hydrogen carbon arc welding or AHW for short (“Atomic Hydrogen Welding,” 2023).
-However, CAW aka AHW has become largely obsolete.
-The cutting technique (CAC) which uses carbon electrodes to cut and gouge parent material is still very popular in fabrication, welding and thermal cutting industries today.
+A carbon arc is an electric arc process where the heat generated from the arc of a carbon electrode melts the base metal it comes into contact with.
+CAW is one of the oldest versions of welding, and had been called atomic hydrogen carbon arc welding, or AHW for short (Atomic Hydrogen Welding, 2023).
+These days CAW is largely obsolete.
+However, its use as cutting technique—CAC, which uses carbon electrodes to cut and gouge parent material—is still very popular in fabrication, welding, and thermal cutting industries today.

-Carbon arc cutting is used to cut away unwanted material by means of a carbon coated consumable rod or electrode held in the jaws of a holder that looks very similar to the holder used in shielded metal arc welding (SMAW).
-There are a few key differences with the equipment and the process.
-The biggest is, that unlike welding where we are adding metal, CAC-A removes metal, welds, cracks and helps bevel grooves in fit up operations.
+CAC is used to cut away unwanted material by means of a carbon-coated consumable rod, or electrode, held in the jaws of a piece of equipment called an electrode holder that looks very similar to the one used in shielded metal arc welding (SMAW).
+It’s important to know the key differences between their respective equipment and processes, though.
+The biggest is that unlike welding where we are adding metal, CAC-A removes metal, welds, and cracks and helps bevel grooves in fit up operations.

-There is no shielding gas used or needed, but as the carbon rod is consumed it produces both carbon monoxide and carbon dioxide gas which is also blasted away by the air stream.
+No shielding gas is used or needed for CAC-A. As the carbon rod is consumed it produces both carbon monoxide and carbon dioxide gas, however these are blasted away by the airstream.
 Because this process uses carbon electrodes, carbon deposits are left behind on the surface metal.
-It is important to take care in cleaning the surface afterwards with a grinder to avoid brittleness and cracking should the area need to be rewelded, or backwelded.
+It is important to clean the surface with a grinder after you are done cutting to avoid brittleness and cracking should the area need to be rewelded, or back-welded.

-Carbon arc cutting does not require that the carbon electrode react to the base metal.
-Which allows for more versatility than oxy-acetylene cutting (OAC), which is only effective on metals that can be oxidized.
-Stainless steel, carbon steel, titanium, copper alloys, nickel alloys, and aluminum alloys are just a few of the materials an individual may use CAC-A process with.
+Unlike oxyacetylene cutting (discussed in Chapter 12), which is only effective on metals that can be oxidized, it is not necessary that the carbon electrode react to the base metal for the CAC process, allowing for more versatility.
+Stainless steel, carbon steel, titanium, copper alloys, nickel alloys, and aluminum alloys are just a few of the materials an individual may use with the CAC-A process

-Carbon arc cutting can be used in all positions.
-The process can be done fully manual or semi-automatic when connected to a carriage or machine that controls the speed and movements.
-The cutting process requires a constant current (CC) power source capable of an operating voltage of at least 28 volts or higher.
-Carbon arc cutting can be operated with AC or DCEP, however DCEN should be avoided, as the arc is too unstable.
+CAC can be used in all cutting positions.
+The process can be done manually or, when connected to a carriage or machine that controls the speed and movements, semi-automatically.
+The cutting process requires a constant current power source capable of an operating voltage of at least 28 volts or higher.
+CAC can be operated with alternating current or direct current electrode positive (DCEP), however direct current electrode negative (DCEN) should be avoided, as the arc is too unstable.

 - Boilermakers